 Focusing in the soles of the feet

 Familiarity With Underlying Philosophy

 A candidate will find it helpful to have a basic understanding of Chi and be familiar with the underlying yin-yang philosophy of the T’ai Chi Chih movements prior to attending a Teacher Accreditation course.
 Many T’ai Chi Chih teachers use this information to help describe the practice during free presentations to attract new students.

 Numerous sources of information are available on the subject, including:

 If you aren’t already subscribed, consider subscribing to the quarterly Vital Force Journal.

 Maturity of Practice

-After a student first learns the T’ai Chi Chih movements, it is necessary to allow time for his/her practice to grow deeper before attending a Teacher Training course.
-A serious candidate will not be dissuaded from becoming accredited even if asked to wait and continue to practice for an extended period of time.
-In fact, any candidate who does not see the merit in this maturation period probably lacks the proper respect to be a good teacher.
+After a student first learns the T’ai Chi Chih movements, it is necessary to allow time for his/her practice to grow deeper before attending a Teacher Accreditation course.
+A serious candidate will not be dissuaded from becoming accredited even if asked to wait and continue to practice.
+In fact, any candidate who does not see merit in this maturation period probably lacks the proper respect to be a good teacher.

-It is recommended that a candidate practice the T’ai Chi Chih movements consistently for a significant amount of time before attending a Teacher Training course.
+It is recommended that a candidate practice the T’ai Chi Chih movements consistently for a significant amount of time before attending a Teacher Accreditation course.
 This maturation period will vary from student to student, but it generally takes about two years of consistent practice.
-Some students will require even more years of practice, and others may never be ready to become a teacher.
-If there is any doubt about how well a candidate moves it is best to wait and continue to practice for a few more months.
+Some students will require longer, and others may never be ready to become a teacher.
+If there is any doubt about how well a candidate moves it is best for them to wait and continue to practice for a few more months.
 The value of the maturation process cannot be overstated.

-- Appropriate respect for the T’ai Chi Chih movements, and a commitment to keep it pure.
+Appropriate respect for the T’ai Chi Chih practice, and a commitment to keep it pure.